Subset selection in python¶

 Algorithm¶

-Let $\mathcal{M}_0$ denote the null model which contains no predictors, this model simply predicts the sample mean of each observation
+Let M0 denote the null model which contains no predictors, this model simply predicts the sample mean of each observation

 Helper function for fitting linear regression (Sklearn)¶